DKiyanov/YDK_WEBS/README.md

       !return_status TYPE string
       !return_data TYPE string.
 ```
-Called subroutine for handler&#39;s type ЂPROGї must have a certain set of incoming and changing parameters:
+Called subroutine must have a certain set of incoming and changing parameters:
 ``` ABAP
   FORM <name of form>
     USING